 You may have received a letter from a law firm such as Harness Dickey a firm that lists offices in Troy Michigan, Detroit, St. Louis Missouri, Washington D.C. and Dallas, Texas or Arent Fox.

 - Call us before you call them or email them (potentially saying damaging things).
 We offer a free initial consultation to business owners who have received a notice of infringement.

-- If you respond, decide what you settlement goal is (do you want to purchase needed software?)
+- If you respond, decide what your settlement goal is (do you want to purchase needed software?)

 - Make sure you are getting a copyright infringement release if settling the case.
 You want to make sure you cannot be sued in court after settling and the release needs to be comprehensive to protect your interests.

-Here is a link to a company that has the various costs and pricing for Solidworks software.
+Here is a link to a company that has various costs and pricing for Solidworks software.
 Keep in mind, when you get into their piracy funnel, typically discounts WILL NOT be something they offer.
-You can expect $9,999 for Solidworks premium, $6,985 for Solidworks professional and adds are extra.
+You can expect $9,999 for Solidworks premium, $6,985 for Solidworks professional, and adds are extra.
 For example, $4,544 for “Inspection.”
-Flow Simulation may be $13,995.
+Flow Simulation maybe $13,995.
 Prices may not be accurate and are subject to change.
 In some (limited cases in my experience) you can seek a Solidworks basic license (about 5k).
 Don't forget there may be infringement, maintenance, and enforcement fees.